Blackprint/Blackprint/README.md

 <p align="center">
   <b>Blackprint Sketch</b> is built using ScarletsFrame (<a href="https://krausest.github.io/js-framework-benchmark/current.html">performance</a> and <a href="https://github.com/ScarletsFiction/ScarletsFrame/wiki#advanced-example">features</a>).
-  <br><b>Blackprint Engine</b> is distributed separately for different runtime environment.
+  <br><b>Blackprint Engine</b> is distributed separately for different runtime environments.
-  <br><b>Blackprint Editor</b> is created as a <a href="https://github.com/Blackprint/blackprint.github.io">online IDE</a> for browser.
+  <br><b>Blackprint Editor</b> is available as an <a href="https://github.com/Blackprint/blackprint.github.io">online IDE</a> for web browsers.
 </p>

+## Browser Requirements
+For optimal rendering performance, please use a Chromium-based browser.

-## Note
+## Customization
-Please use Chromium based browser for better rendering performance.

-Default Node's UI design was inspired by UE4 Blueprint and can be modified with HTML/CSS.
-If you're using Blackprint Editor you can choose different theme on the settings, and here's the <a href="https://github.com/Blackprint/blackprint.github.io/blob/ed9cb35fdd0fb79acf2bede4d007e3afd2b40399/src/node-design.scss#L47-L67">code</a> for reference if you want to create your own theme.
+The default node UI design is inspired by UE4 Blueprint and can be customized using HTML/CSS.
+In the Blackprint Editor, you can select different themes from the settings.
+For creating your own theme, refer to the <a href="https://github.com/Blackprint/blackprint.github.io/blob/ed9cb35fdd0fb79acf2bede4d007e3afd2b40399/src/node-design.scss#L47-L67">theme code</a>.

 ## Documentation
-Documentation is included in [the editor](https://blackprint.github.io/#;bpdocs:Home), if you want to help contributing or modify you can fork the editor and modify files in [this directory](https://github.com/Blackprint/blackprint.github.io/tree/master/docs).
-Blackprint Engine and Sketch does have a TypeScript definition files, so if you working with TypeScript you may see a code suggestion in your code editor like Visual Studio Code.
+Documentation is available within [the editor](https://blackprint.github.io/#;bpdocs:Home).
+If you'd like to contribute or make modifications, you can fork the editor and edit files in the [documentation directory](https://github.com/Blackprint/blackprint.github.io/tree/master/docs).
+Blackprint Engine and Sketch include TypeScript definition files, providing code suggestions in TypeScript-compatible editors like Visual Studio Code.

-## Example
+## Getting Started

-If you're looking for minimal sketch example to get started integrate for your editor project:
+### Quick Examples
+To get started with integrating Blackprint into your project, check out these minimal sketch examples:

 - [JSBin (CDN)](https://jsbin.com/bakulux/edit?html,js,output)
 - [StackBlitz (with Vite)](https://stackblitz.com/edit/blackprint-vite?file=vite.config.js,src%2Fmain.ts&terminal=dev)

-If you just want to execute exported Blackprint JSON, you can just use the engine.
-I also provide few simple example for different framework in case you want to use integrate to your frontend framework.
-For non-browser engine, there are example on it's repository.
-You can copy and paste the JSON to [Blackprint Editor](https://blackprint.github.io/) to see the nodes arrangement.
-The example below is using this [arrangement](https://blackprint.github.io/#page/sketch/1#;importSketch:tZHLTsMwEEX_ZdZpnCciXkGrLorohooVqpCJrdatH1HsVClV_h3HSaQWlsAm8ozu3HtmcoF3wBeQmjaCPW0Av8He2spghEqqwoOhTPBTHSpmkaokevgQpDxWNVeu1pSZhyjMEeVmLGelVkYLFsqDgeCXXlxVjf0TJ9YSWY1U2y6AxUCJnvXOrXwBDjgKoAWc53cBnAHHURHAp-9yChiE3u1YDd02gFVPhV5XaCM4ZfVct5NF7C3uR4c88w7x6GC8OnarUGJJf_So_5yIaBjgJADJFeBZHLlISdoewb2MZZWjCOPOUevGuuhxdIh0c4pIZwCPDs6JfDe7ASlSD5LcgCT_BjL3IO5Qy-HoaE3sHq0bYXklzld6Z50mA2MRecR0RJST-DrqhRnXvvpd0-Lq_D1x3lirFdrwvpomUp-YFT4wz31gdh2wELw8Mvpzo2XLyiGi-wI).
+### Framework Integration Examples
+If you want to see how Blackprint works with different frontend frameworks, here are some simple examples:

 - [Multiply - Event Listener](https://jsbin.com/gaxisop/edit?html,js,output)
 - [Multiply - ScarletsFrame](https://jsbin.com/nigarib/edit?html,js,output)
 - [Multiply - Vue](https://jsbin.com/bocehax/edit?html,js,output)
 - [Multiply - React](https://jsbin.com/watogus/edit?js,output)

+### Using the Engine
+If you just want to execute exported Blackprint JSON files, you can use the Blackprint Engine directly.
+For non-browser engines, examples are available in their respective repositories.
+You can copy and paste JSON into the [Blackprint Editor](https://blackprint.github.io/) to visualize the node arrangement.
+The examples above use this [sample arrangement](https://blackprint.github.io/#page/sketch/1#;importSketch:tZHLTsMwEEX_ZdZpnCciXkGrLorohooVqpCJrdatH1HsVClV_h3HSaQWlsAm8ozu3HtmcoF3wBeQmjaCPW0Av8He2spghEqqwoOhTPBTHSpmkaokevgQpDxWNVeu1pSZhyjMEeVmLGelVkYLFsqDgeCXXlxVjf0TJ9YSWY1U2y6AxUCJnvXOrXwBDjgKoAWc53cBnAHHURHAp-9yChiE3u1YDd02gFVPhV5XaCM4ZfVct5NF7C3uR4c88w7x6GC8OnarUGJJf_So_5yIaBjgJADJFeBZHLlISdoewb2MZZWjCOPOUevGuuhxdIh0c4pIZwCPDs6JfDe7ASlSD5LcgCT_BjL3IO5Qy-HoaE3sHq0bYXklzld6Z50mA2MRecR0RJST-DrqhRnXvvpd0-Lq_D1x3lirFdrwvpomUp-YFT4wz31gdh2wELw8Mvpzo2XLyiGi-wI).

 ---
-### Video Example:
+### Video Example
 1. Build Telegram bot with Blackprint

 https://github.com/Blackprint/Blackprint/assets/11073373/fe3d767b-e340-4371-8685-ef7a12709e0f